 Most Commonly Used National Scholarship Websites:

 Guidelines About Scholarships:1.
 You should never have to pay for a scholarship application!2.
 Fill out scholarship applications well in advance of the deadline.
 Some give priority to the order of receipt.3.
 If the scholarship requires a transcript to be sent, you must order one online through Parchment.4.
 Financial need is considered for many, but certainly not all scholarships.5.
 Apply for several scholarships.
-There are no guarantees you will receive one particular scholarship.6.
-Colleges may offer their own scholarships.
-Contact the college or go to their website for more information about the college you will be attending.
+There are no guarantees you will receive one particular scholarship.

 - College Board